clojure-finance/cim-website/content/md/pages/welcome.md

 ## Purpose

 This whole website is just a test, for demonstration and experimental purpose!
-Please see source code at:
+Please see the [source code](https://github.com/pleituer/Dummy-Website-Test).